-A lanyard is the easiest and safest way to carry tickets, FASTPASSes, shuttle passes, credit card, ID, etc is in a lanyard around your neck.
+A lanyard is the easiest and safest way for me to carry tickets, FASTPASSes, shuttle passes, room key and credit card.
 A lanyard will keep them dry, secure and always at your fingertips.

 Don't overpack.
 Some rides (like roller coasters) have little space for your personal items.
 It will be a long day, so don't haul anything you don't really need.

 Related: 30+ Ways to Save Money at Disneyland